NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 This file exports as default an async function that will be executed when the task is run.

-Its first parameter is an object with the task arguments, whose type should match the one of the task defintion.
-We do this by defining an interface, and ensureing that it has the same properties.
+Its first parameter is an object with the task arguments, whose type should match the one of the task definition.
+We do this by defining an interface, and ensuring that it has the same properties.
 If they don't, the type system will complain.

-The second parameter is the `HardhatRuntimeEnvironment`, which has all the functionality that hardhat provides.
+The second parameter is the `HardhatRuntimeEnvironment`, which has all the functionality that Hardhat provides.

 Finally, the logic of this function is really straightforward: